catekat16/ezTippin/README.md

 5) - (hidden lol) shimmer animated title launch screen (using gradient masks)
         - can't assign launch screen to class so had to use another view controller in main storyboard but too tedious to click through
 6) - change color of highlighted portion of selected segment on segmentedControl to match blue gradient background of bill amount area - fixed
 7) - actually get different gradient shades for selected segment on segmentedControl - so hard to change default settings of segmentedControl but finally did it!
+8) changed tintColor of selected segment to black for better visibility and also in accordance with good segmentedControl selection practice

 ## More Notes